patience4711/ESP32-read-APS-inverters/README.md

 - Smart timekeeping
 - A lot of system info on the webpage
 - Easy firmware update "Over The Air"
-- We can set a max output for an inverter (throttling)
+- We can set a max output for inverters (throttling)

 ## the hardware
 It is nothing more than an esp32 device and a prepared cc2530, cc2531 zigbee module.
 And a powersupply.